AgnesSG/AgnesSG.github.io/_projects/7_urban_growth_disasters.markdown

     Satellite images of nightlights in the Samala River catchment -- selected years (Copyright of the original images: NASA).
 </div>

-**Results** Our analyses showed that losses from water-related disasters have indeed increased over time.
+**Results** Our analyses showed that losses from water-related disasters had indeed increased over time.
 This increase can be explained by (i) an increased number of days with saturated soil conditions from wet spells and (ii) an increased human exposure to hazards (as observed by increasingly brighter areas over time in areas close to rivers).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">